shivangi0109/blogapp/client/README.md

 # Repeat the Same Steps in back end for comments

-* Create a comments folder then run npm init -y
+* Create a comments folder, then go inside the comments folder and run npm init -y

-* Then run npm install express cors axios nodemon body-parser dotenv morgan
+* Then run npm install express cors axios nodemon body-parser dotenv morgan inside the comments folder

 * Then create src folder inside comments folder.
 Inside src folder, create index.js file If needed